Kalurkot

 Kallur Kot is a town in Bhakkar District in the Punjab Province of Pakistan.

 The town is the headquarters of Kalurkot Tehsil.
 The town of Kallur Kot is itself a union council.
-During British rule the railway station at Kallur Kot was built as part of the North-Western Railway route.
+During the time of British rule, the railway station at Kallur Kot was built as part of the North-Western Railway route.

 Kallur Kot is situated 60 kilometers to the north of Bhakkar on the main railway line to Mianwali on the eastern bank of the river Indus.
-There are livestock farm Ghulaman.
-Kallur Kot.
-Semen Production and Fareeda Garden at Kallur Kot.
+Livestock Research Station (LES) Rakh Ghulaman, as well as Semen Production Unit (SPU) Kallur Kot are located here.
 Like the rest of the district, the Tehsil has an extreme climate.
 The maximum summer temperature goes up to 50 °C and minimum to 28 °C. The hottest months are June, July, and August.
 Winter is equally cold and frosty with a minimum at -1 °C.

-By the times, the Indus flows from Kallur Kot tehsil to Bhakkar tehsil, it loses much of the velocity with which the water rushed from the gorge at Tehsil Kallur Kot, confining itself more or less to a defined course throughout Bhakkar tehsil.
+The section of the Indus between the Kallur Kot and Bhakkar tehsils loses much of the velocity with which the water rushed from the gorge at Tehsil Kallur Kot, and largely confines itself to a defined course throughout Bhakkar tehsil.